will-huynh/linkedin_jobs_crawler/README.md

 >git pull

 3. Download [Chromedriver 2.41](http://chromedriver.chromium.org/) and place the chromedriver executable file in the linkedin_jobs_crawler folder (the same directory as the script).

+## Using the crawler:
+Use of the crawler is enabled by the command line.
+The crawler takes a query (job position), search location, and output file name with the .csv extension.
+The crawler then outputs scraped results to /<script_dir>/output/<csv_file>.

+First, navigate to the script directory.
+The crawler is then run with a terminal command using three required arguments that must be passed to the crawler, specified by the following command and tags:
+>python3 linkedin_jobs_crawler.py

+>-k or --keyword "<query>"

+>-l or --location "<query geolocation>"

+>-o or --output "<csv_filename>"

+An example command would be:
+>python3 -k "engineer" -l "Vancouver, Canada"